 - an experience that engages the senses: the smell of sage and sweetgrass, the sounds of the drum, the feel of basalt and alabaster.

-The Museum is situated directly beside the hub of June 21 Aboriginal Day activities at the Forks, one of eight national centres for celebrations, cultural activities and concerts, which will be televised live and Webcast by APTN.
+The Museum is situated directly beside the hub of June 21 Aboriginal Day activities - will open in a new tab at the Forks, one of eight national centres for celebrations, cultural activities and concerts, which will be televised live and Webcast by APTN.

-And today, the CMHR became a signatory to Winnipeg's Indigenous Accord during an event at the Oodena Celebration Circle with Mayor Brian Bowman and other stakeholders.
+And today, the CMHR became a signatory to Winnipeg's Indigenous Accord - will open in a new tab during an event at the Oodena Celebration Circle with Mayor Brian Bowman and other stakeholders.
 The accord outlines a shared commitment to the Journey of Reconciliation in Winnipeg, rooted in the Truth and Reconciliation Commission's 94 Calls to Action.